yacs/yacs/readme.txt

 - Integrated support of TinyMCE and of FCKEditor
 - Fully customizable skins
 - Easy integration of Google Maps
-- Add a comprehensive web interface to existing collections of files
 - Support audio-on demand and video-on demand
 - Automatic web slideshow for shared photos
 - RSS syndication